 Internet Chess Club (ICC)

 This website is an amazing website for playing chess and getting in valuable practice.
 Additionally there are many learning videos available with lectures by International Masters and Grandmasters.
-Additionally many chess coaches (myself included) give lessons (additional charge) over ICC using Skype for voice.
-1 year membership is $69.95 USD, but juniors get double the time!
+Chess coaching also available.

 Another website that offers live playing over the internet, written articles by masters, learning videos by masters, unlimited chess tactics puzzles and more.
 It is also focused primarily at kids.